smaakage85/mlflow/README.md

 ### Built-in flavors

-Training a model with one of the the built-in model flavors is straightforward:
+Training and logging a model with one of the the built-in model flavors is straightforward:

 ```bash
 python train.py